WinVector/Examples/LogisticOmit/logistic_symmetric.md

 This is a common observation in logistic regression: you can’t tell if a variable and coefficient have large or small effects without knowing the specific values of the complementary explanatory variables.
+In logistic regression, omitted variables tend to push coefficient estimates towards zero.

 For more details and discussion we suggest [our previous article](https://win-vector.com/2023/08/18/omitted-variable-effects-in-logistic-regression/).